 How much of this goal has come to fruition in the seven years of Moneymax in the Philippines?

-From 2014 to 2021, we have seen a 4x increase in banking and insurance partners, 9x increase in average monthly users, and 360x increase in average monthly applications.
+From 2014 to 2021, we have seen a 4x increase in banking and insurance partners, a 9x increase in average monthly users, and a 360x increase in average monthly applications.